highvaper/heater-controller/README.md

-# Induction Heater Controller
+# Heater Controller

-A MicroPython-based induction heater controller with PID control for temperature regulation and simple interface.
+A MicroPython-based heater controller with PID control for temperature regulation and simple interface.

 ## Required Hardware